qpfiffer/qpfiffer.com/posts/2025-04-08-Tin_Cup_Creek.markdown

 *South Bend camp*

 We were able to camp right at South Bend, a good ways above Green Wall, and scout out the start to our "hike" a little bit.
-We spend the evening swapping stories and drinking a little whisky.
+We spent the evening swapping stories and drinking a little whisky.

 # Day 2